Menu

 The face: The face of an eagle looks regal and – let’s be honest – kind of angry!
 This is due to a bone that juts out over the eye, called the supraorbital ridge.
 It might give them a stern appearance, but it can help shade the eye when the sun is bright so they can see better to hunt.

 The feet: If you could get a good look at the bottom of a bald eagle’s foot, it would seem very rough.
-The skin is covered in tiny projection called spicules, very handy for grabbing slippery fish, their preferred prey.
-They’re not always picky, though.
-Bald eagles are notorious scavengers and are often seen dining on carcasses.
+The skin is covered in tiny projections called spicules, very handy for grabbing slippery fish, their preferred prey.

 Conservation Status: Threatened